zoet24/furve-cleaver/README.md

 - Nice UI
 - Players can input controls, colours etc
 - Scoring
-- When one player dies it stops their game but not everyone else
+- When one player dies it stops their game but not everyone else --> Fixed
-- Wipe canvas in between games
+- Wipe canvas in between games --> Fixed
 - Changing size of canvas
+- Generate in different positions for greater number of players (add in modulo condition on position generator?)